 12. PAWS4You Rescue

-PAWS4you Rescue was started in Miami and now serves as dog rescuers all over Florida.
-This organization has been saving, fostering, and sending dogs to their permanent homes for the last 11 years, providing the best treatment to abandoned and neglected dogs before finding their appropriate owner.
+PAWS4you Rescue was started in Miami and now serves dog rescuers all over Florida.
+This organization has been saving, fostering, and rehoming dogs for the last 11 years.
+Their goal is to provide the best treatment to abandoned and neglected dogs before finding their appropriate owner.

 When PAWS4you Rescue saves a dog, it is taken to a vet for medical checkups, vaccinations, emergency procedures, spaying, and neutering.